 - Waste collection only with emission-free vehicles (utilizing latest autonomous driving systems)

-- Recycling on site (e.g. composting of organic waste)
+- On-site recycling (e.g. composting of organic waste)

 - Separate drinking water and grey water cycle for non-food-related needs (e.g. toilet flushing, plant irrigation)